HealthCheckbox

 • People assigned female at birth

-• A circular blade is used here to take away a tissue sample.
-Area of the cervix necessitates one or more punch biopsies.
+• Punch Biopsy: A circular blade is used here to take away a tissue sample.
+The area of the cervix necessitates one or more punch biopsies.

-• Laser, electrical loop, or scalpel is employed to resect a sizable cone-shaped portion of tissue from the cervix.
+• Cone Biopsy: A laser, electrical loop, or scalpel is employed to resect a sizable cone-shaped portion of tissue from the cervix.

 Any abnormality in a pelvic examination may necessitate cervical biopsy.
-The below conditions or symptoms may recommend one to go for the test:
+The following conditions or symptoms may recommend one to go for the test:

-• A cervical biopsy can identify non-cancerous growths on the cervix, such as polyps.
+• Non-Cancerous Growths: A cervical biopsy can identify non-cancerous growths on the cervix, such as polyps.

-• An abnormal Pap test result may suggest the existence of abnormal cells.
+• Abnormal Pap Tests: An abnormal Pap test result may suggest the existence of abnormal cells.

-• A positive HPV test can be a signal for the existence of high-risk HPV strains, which have been related to cervical cancer.
+• Genital Warts: A positive HPV test can be a signal for the existence of high-risk HPV strains, which have been related to cervical cancer.

 Cone biopsy, although safe, carries certain risks.
 These may include:

-• When a cone-shaped piece of tissue is removed it can weaken the cervix, perhaps leading to complications in forthcoming pregnancies.
+• Cervical Weakness: When a cone-shaped piece of tissue is removed, it can weaken the cervix, perhaps leading to complications in forthcoming pregnancies.

-• Likeliness of risk for infection at the biopsy site increases, which can cause fever and pain.
+• Infection: Risk of infection at the biopsy site increases, which can cause fever and pain.

-• Side-effects to anesthesia also should not be ignored, though these are rare.
+• Reactions to Anesthesia: Side effects to anesthesia also should not be ignored, though these are rare.

 • Signing of a consent form that allows the surgeon to proceed with the surgery.
 Read the form thoroughly and where there is doubt, clear them before going ahead.